 Sort your system so that you stay warm and dry.
 We all have different preferences of gloves and clothes but a system that works well for you is essential.
 It’s easy to become cold, hungry and dehydrated in the mountains, and all these will dramatically reduce your performance.
 Play around with different gloves and carry spares for when you get wet.
 Use a belay jacket; you can take one between the two of you if you are swinging leads.
 Take a hardshell jacket that fits over your helmet, does not pull out from under your harness, and does not hang over your harness covering up your gear: this makes a huge difference to your climbing.

 Take food that is easy to eat on a belay ledge, and a hot flask that you can drink from easily.
 If you can arrive at the foot of the crux pitch feeling warm, dry and well fed you will be in a much better position to climb it.
 The concept of marginal gains developed by British cycling coach Dave Brailsford really makes sense in winter climbing.
 Something as simple as making sure your zips are done up, for example, can really help you take your climbing to the next level.

-Mike Pescod enjoying Scottish winter climbing to the fullest.
+Mike Pescod in classic Scottish winter conditions.